AttorneyOnline/docs/AO Documentation/docs/authoring/characters.md

 - `-1`: Forcibly show the desks while this emote is displayed, except for `jud`/`hld`/`hlp` positions.
 - `0`: Forcibly hide the desks while this emote is displayed.
 - `1`: Forcibly show the desks while this emote is displayed.
-- `2`: Hides the overlay during preanimation, shows it again once the preanim is finished
+- `2`: Hides the overlay during  pre-animation, shows it again once the  pre-animation is finished
-- `3`: Shows the overlay _only_ during the preanim, and hides it when it ends
+- `3`: Shows the overlay _only_ during the  pre-animation, and hides it when it ends
-- `4`
+- `4`: Same as `2`, except the pre-animation will ignore the current character's X/Y Offsets and the paired character will be hidden for its duration.
+- `5`: Same as `3`, except after the pre-animation the character will move to 0,0 and any paired characters will be hidden.

 #### `[SoundN]`